Moses07/Diagnoses_Hyperspectral_of_Physiological_Status_of_Soybeans/README.md

 ## Data Analysis

-## PEFORMANCE AND ACCURACY OF THE ALGORITHMS
+## Performance and Accuracyof the Algorithms